UT-SWLab/TeamA7/README.md

 Estimated completion time for each member (hours : int) Actual completion time for each member (hours : int)

+## Summary
 Welcome to our repo for EE461L's semester long project.
-We are focusing on board games.
-This is a full stack development project that we hope will be both informative and fun to use.
+Our project topic is board games.
+This is a full stack development project that we hope will be informative and fun to use.
 Link to website:

+## Team Contribution Time
-Cedrik Ho ch45935 , GithubID: cedrikho
+Cedrik Ho ch45935
+Github ID: cedrikho
-Estimated completion time:  (8 hours)
+Estimated Completion Time:  (8 hours)
-Actual completion time: (10 hours)
+Actual Completion Time: (10 hours)

 Allegra Thomas at35737
 GitHub ID: AllegraThomas
-Estimated Completion Time: 10 hours
+Estimated Completion Time: (10 hours)
+Actual Completion Time: (8 hours)

+Sanne Bloemsma scb2936
+Github ID: sbloemsma
+Estimated completion Time: (8 hours)
-Actual Completion Time: 8 hours
+Actual Completion Time: (6 hours)